top of page

 Polyvagal Theory

-Polyvagal Theory Chart
+SWTT Polyvagal Chart SIMPLIFIED.jpg

 Any and all diagnosis can be present on this chart—as psychiatric diagnoses are connected to states being regulated or not regulated.
 This also explains the idea of states—and the importance of being aware of our states.
 This awareness can then lead to ways to create resiliency and the importance of cultivating non-trauma states, like connection, gratitude, self-compassion, and mindfulness.